 Students interested in the pre-dental advising track must complete a minimum of 90 credit hours including the listed prerequisite courses and be on track to receive a baccalaureate degree to be considered for admission to dental school.
-Students interested in dental school should consult with a pre-professional health adviser to learn about requirements that are specific to the schools of dentistry to which they hope to apply.
+Students interested in dental school should consult with a pre-professional health career adviser to learn about requirements that are specific to the schools of dentistry to which they hope to apply.

-Declaration of the pre-dental advising track through the Office of Pre-Professional Health Advising does not constitute admission to the VCU School of Dentistry.
+Declaration of the pre-dental career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute admission to the VCU School of Dentistry.
 Students must apply separately to the dental school of their choice at the appropriate time.

-Students with an interest in preparing for dental school must declare an academic major and should declare and maintain their pre-dental advising track.
+Students with an interest in preparing for dental school must declare an academic major and should declare and maintain their pre-dental career advising track.
 Students do not earn a pre-dental degree.
 Students unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health advisers.
 Pre-dental students are encouraged to major in fields of greatest interest to them.
-To declare a pre-dentistry advising track, see the pre-professional health advising blog.
+To declare a pre-dentistry career advising track, see the Pre-Professional Health Hub.

 Prerequisites for the VCU School of Dentistry

 Students need to complete the prerequisite science courses before being eligible to start the dental program at the VCU School of Dentistry.
 Students are also required to complete the Dental Admission Test.
 The DAT is taken before or during the dental school admissions process.
 Students preparing for the DAT are strongly advised to take courses to build competency in tested subjects prior to taking the exam.
 Completing all prerequisite course work and taking the DAT prior to applying is highly recommended but not required.
 Students must provide official DAT scores before their application will be considered for an interview.
 All prerequisite courses must be completed with a minimum grade of C prior to entering VCU’s dental program if accepted.